percona/everest-doc/docs/release-notes/Percona Everest 0.8.0 (2024-02-21).md

 ## New features and improvements

-- [EVEREST-509](https://perconadev.atlassian.net/browse/EVEREST-509) Enable scheduled backups for PG
+- [EVEREST-509](https://perconadev.atlassian.net/browse/EVEREST-509) - We have now enabled Scheduled backups for the PostgreSQL operator.

 - [EVEREST-748](https://perconadev.atlassian.net/browse/EVEREST-748) Integrate with PGO v2.3.1